Angus Taylor: Morrison government (2018–2022)

-2019 federal election

 In the run up to the 2019 federal election, Taylor was accused of scandal by progressives on Twitter and was targeted in the electorate by GetUp!
 Against pressure to move to a 45% renewable energy target, Taylor put emphasis on reducing the cost of energy with two announcements.
-First of a default market offer price, which would limit the price that retailers can charge residential and small businesses. and a wholesale price target "at less than $70 a megawatt-hour by the end of 2021."
+First of a default market offer price, which would limit the price that retailers can charge residential and small businesses. and a wholesale price target "at less than $70 a megawatt-hour by the end of 2021".
 Taylor said a 4000-megawatt portfolio of power projects underwritten by the government would "put the big energy companies on notice" if they did not achieve these price targets.
 Locally, Taylor campaigned on his record of low unemployment, growth of 1,040 new businesses and infrastructure investments.
-Taylor increased his two-party-preferred margin from 10.18% to 12.99%.
-The Morrison government was returned with a stronger majority and Taylor was invited to join the Second Morrison Ministry."
+Taylor increased his two-party-preferred margin from 10.18 to 12.99 points.
+The Morrison government was returned with a stronger majority and Taylor was invited to join the second Morrison ministry.

-Minister for Energy and Emissions Reduction

 Taylor was sworn in as Minister for Energy and Emissions Reduction on 29 May 2019.
 Criticism for his performance continued and in October 2019, Taylor was said to be repeating misleading claims about the previous Labor government's poor record on carbon emissions.
 As minister, Taylor threatened the introduction of "big stick" laws which would force the break up of energy companies if they did not reduce their energy prices.
 Analysts began projecting that wholesale energy prices would drop and that 50% of energy would come from renewable sources by 2030, though they would not credit government policy for this.
 The legislation was later called "extreme and arbitrary" by the energy industry.

 During the COVID-19 recession, Taylor announced the establishment of a National Oil Reserve.
 This would involve an AUD$94m purchase of oil, reserved for Australia, but stored in the United States.
-The move went directly against the advice of Australian Institute of Petroleum who argued that "the crude oil market is a global market and it is well supplied."
-While supported by conservative Liberal Party backbenchers such as Andrew Hastie, the move was ridiculed by Labor leader Anthony Albanese, with the decision to locate the storage in the US as being, "rather bizarre."
+The move went directly against the advice of Australian Institute of Petroleum who argued that "the crude oil market is a global market and it is well supplied".
+While supported by conservative Liberal Party backbenchers such as Andrew Hastie, the move was ridiculed by Labor leader Anthony Albanese, with the decision to locate the storage in the US as being, "rather bizarre".
 The move was characterised as a "downpayment" on doing "something more permanent in Australia" which as a result of closures since the 1990s has only four refineries.